Physicians in the United States: Variations within the US

-A survey of 15,000 physicians practicing in the United States reported that, across all specialties, male physicians earn approximately 41% more than female physicians.
-Also, female physicians are more likely to report working fewer hours than their male counterparts.

-The same survey reported that, the highest-earning physicians were located in North Central region, comprising Kansas, Nebraska, North and South Dakota, Iowa, and Missouri, with a median salary of $225,000 per year, as per 2010.
+A 2011 survey of 15,000 physicians practicing in the United States found that the highest-earning physicians were located in North Central region, comprising Kansas, Nebraska, North and South Dakota, Iowa, and Missouri, with a median salary of $225,000 per year, as per 2010.
 The next highest earning physicians were those in the South Central region, comprising Texas, Oklahoma, and Arkansas, at $216,000.
 Those physicians reporting the lowest compensation levels were located in the Northeast and Southwest, earning an across-specialty median annual income of $190,000.

 The survey concluded that physicians in small cities (50,000–100,000) earned slightly more than those living in community types of other sizes, ranging from metropolitan to rural, but the differences were only marginal (a few percent more or less).
 Other results from the survey were that those running a solo practice earned marginally less than private practice employees, who, in turn, earned marginally less than hospital employees.

-In contrast, the Bureau of Labor Statistics reports median annual income for physicians at $166,400.